These soft-bodied pests attack many greenhouse and indoor plants. Here’s how to control mealybugs naturally without

 Adult females deposit 300-600 eggs within their compact, cottony mass.
 Egg laying is continues for about 2 weeks with the female dying shortly after all eggs are laid.
 Hatching occurs within 1-3 weeks and the small active yellow nymphs begin migrating over the plant in search of feeding sites on which to settle.
 As they feed, they secrete honeydew and a waxy coating begins to form over their bodies.
 Female nymphs pass through three stages (instars) with a generation taking as little as one month, depending on temperature.
 Male nymphs pass through five instars.
 They do not feed after the first two instars and exist solely to fertilize the females.
 In the greenhouse, continuous and overlapping generations occur throughout the year.
 There is little winter survival outside of greenhouses in the North.

-Mealybug Control: Prune out light infestations or dab insects with a Q-tip dipped in rubbing alcohol.
+Prune out light infestations or dab insects with a Q-tip dipped in rubbing alcohol.
 Do not over water or overfertilize – mealybugs are attracted to plants with high nitrogen levels and soft growth.
 Commercially available beneficial insects, such as ladybugs, lacewing and the Mealybug Destroyer (Cryptolaemus montrouzieri), are important natural predators of this pest.
-Use the Bug Blaster or hose off plants with a strong stream of water to reduce pest numbers.
-Washing foliage regularly will help discourage future infestations.
+Use the Bug Blaster to hose off plants with a strong stream of water and reduce pest numbers.
+Washing foliage regularly with a leaf shine will help discourage future infestations.
 Insecticidal soap contains potassium salts of fatty acids, which penetrates and damages the outer shells of soft-bodied insect pests, causing dehydration and death within hours.
-If pest levels become intolerable, spot treat with a natural pesticide that does NOT persist in the environment.
+If pest levels become intolerable, spot treat with a short-lived, natural pesticide that does NOT persist in the environment.

 Tip: Control ants when releasing beneficial insects.
 Ants feed on the honeydew that mealybugs produce and protect them from predators to ensure this food supply.